Troubleshooting

 - N2O retries on 429 errors automatically with backoff - you don’t need to do anything.

-- If it happens frequently, reduce sync scope or increase auto-sync interval to 15+ minutes.
+- If it happens frequently, narrow what you sync or raise the full re-scan interval to 15+ hours.

 Sync not starting